When looking for a Dinosaur Museum in Zurich for the children, there is no better choice than the SaurierMuseum.

 Head over to the SaurierMuseum website, to check out all the incredible exhibits and exciting events they have to offer.

-*Special thank you to the SaurierMuseum for there support.
+*Special thank you to the SaurierMuseum for their support.
 While I appreciate opportunities like these, all opinions are my own.
-See my disclosure for more information*
+See our disclosure for more information*

 Plan Your Trip – Stay and see everything